z-korp/daydreams/examples/v1/mcp/mcp-agent-README.md

 1. Connects to an MCP server (mcp-server-example.mjs) using stdio transport
 2. Creates an agent with the MCP extension configured to connect to this server
-3. Defines a custom action that lists and reads resources from the server
+3. Defines a custom action that interacts with the server's capabilities
-4. Executes the custom action to read application logs
+4. Executes the custom action to demonstrate MCP functionality

-The MCP server provides access to resources including a dynamic greeting resource that can be accessed through the MCP extension.
+The MCP server provides access to resources including a dynamic greeting resource and tools like an addition calculator that can be accessed through the MCP extension.

 ## Server Implementation